 International students can search for on-campus employment opportunities by following the application procedures below.
-Students must confirm work authorization with the International Center.
-Please review information below before meeting with International Center staff.
+Students must confirm work authorization with the Office of Global Services (OGS).
+Please review information below before meeting with OGS staff.
 With proper work authorization, international students may be eligible to work off campus as well.
-Contact International Center staff for more clarification about visa status and work eligibility.
+Contact OGS advisers for more clarification about visa status and work eligibility.

 Obtaining On-Campus Employment

 - Interview and accept a position

 - Receive Illinois Tech Job Offer Letter for Social Security Administration

 - Present SSN within four weeks of employment

 1. Confirm Eligibility

 Review employment requirements listed on the OGS website to make sure you are eligible to work in the United States.
 You should also consult the Illinois Tech student employment handbook.

 The F-1 student status permits you to work on campus at the university that issued your I-20 while you are enrolled in a full course of study.
 Your I-20 is your proof of work eligibility for on-campus employment.
 You must maintain F-1 status to be eligible for this employment benefit; maintaining status means that you are a full-time registered student (except for approved exceptions) in good academic standing with a valid I-20.
 Full-time enrollment at Illinois Tech is nine (9) credit hours for graduate students and twelve (12) credit hours for undergraduate students.